neuronsimulator/nrn/neuron/stdrun/runctrl.rst

     		stdinit init (finitialize fcurrent)

-When more complicated initialization is required, use :func:`FInitializeHandler` statements or  substitute a new procedure for the default init procedure:
+When more complicated initialization is required, use :class:`FInitializeHandler` statements or  substitute a new procedure for the default init procedure:

 .. code-block::